gaubrey1/celo-ico/README.md

 ```

 - To create this my-app, open a terminal pointing to the `Celo-ICO` folder and type the following code
+> Note: This process may take a while to complete

 ```bash
 npx create-react-app my-app